rmodosantos/DeepDenoise/model_card.md

 ![Validation instance](Validation_instance.png)

-Remarkably, the qualitative differences between the CNN networks and gaussian smoothing still hold in a noisier test set, as assessed by the coherence of extracted neuromodulator dynamics with ground truth (figure below).
+Remarkably, the qualitative differences between the CNN networks and gaussian smoothing still hold in a noisier test set, as assessed by the coherence between extracted neuromodulator dynamics and ground truth (figure below, "Denoised 1" and "Denoised 2" vs. "Smooth 1").

 ![Coherence small](Coherence3.png)